 • It may take a pancake or two to get the hang of the process—these are delicate pancakes with a texture that’s sort of custardy like French toast, so be gentle when flipping them.
 I broke a few the first time I made them!

-• Add ⅛ teaspoon baking powder for fluffier pancakes.
+• Add ⅛ teaspoon baking soda for fluffier baby pancakes.

 • Add ¼ teaspoon cinnamon or pure vanilla extract for additional flavor.

-• Sweet Potato Pancakes: Use mashed roasted sweet potato instead of the banana and proceed with the recipe
+• Sweet Potato Baby Pancakes: Use mashed roasted sweet potato baby food instead of the banana and proceed with the recipe

-• Pumpkin Pancakes: Use pumpkin puree instead of the banana and proceed with the recipe.
-This batter will be thinner than the banana or sweet potato flavors.
+• Pumpkin Baby Pancakes: Use pumpkin baby food instead of the banana and proceed with the recipe.
+This baby pancake batter will be thinner than the banana or sweet potato flavors.

 Please leave a comment to let me know what you think of the recipe if you try it.
 I love to hear what your kids think of my recipes!